We work with more than 300 partners to bring you better travel deals

 As one might expect from a country in this part of the world, temperatures remain high all year round.
 Particularly during June, July, August and September, temperatures can be very high indeed, reaching an average high of 38 degrees C. December, January, February and March are cooler with an average high of between 20 and 25 degrees.
 By far the busiest and most expensive time to visit Bahrain is during the Grand Prix in April.
 It can be very difficult to find a free hotel room at this time, and any that are available tend to be very expensive.
 Other busy times are during the Muslim festivals of Ramadam and Eid, the dates of which change each year.

-When is the best time to book flights to Bahrain City Airport?
+When is the best time to book a flight to Bahrain City Airport?

 Booking 59 days in advance of your planned departure date is, on average, the best time to get cheap flights to Bahrain City Airport.
 The general trend is that the closer you book to the departure date, the more expensive your flight will be.